moniker001/dat-pal/README.md

 ####To run manually

-1) Change to the cushman directory and initiate the dat store.
+1) Alternatively to running the bash script, change to the cushman directory and initiate the dat store.

 ```
 cd cushman